The Twelve Gifts of Christmas

 "The Twelve Gifts of Christmas" is a song parody written and performed by Allan Sherman based on the classic Christmas song "The Twelve Days of Christmas".
 The song reached #5 on the Billboard Christmas Chart in 1963.
 A noted jukebox record supplier stated that if the record was released earlier, it "might have been a hot number."
 The song subsequently appeared on Sherman's 1964 album, For Swingin' Livers Only!
 The song was arranged by Lou Busch.

+Lyrics

-He lists off the gifts in successive verses, and after some of them he adds more details about the first gift.
+The lyrics of the song consist of a series of gifts that Sherman lists off.
+Unlike in the original, each gift is only mentioned once up through the final verse.
+In some verses, Sherman adds more details about the first gift.